Hajimbo04/Hajimbo04/README.md

 **Game Dev | Data Analyst | Frontend**

-Game Dev student with a strong background in Data Analytics and Web Development.
+I'm a game dev student with a strong background in data analytics and web dev.
 I build functional games, data-driven insights, and web applications with a focus on clean, working code.

 ## 🚀 Featured Projects